 Syndicate 6134 was established during 2018 as a Special Purpose Arrangement to underwrite quota share reinsurances of business underwritten by Syndicate 2121 as the host syndicate.
-The portfolio can be broken down into seven main classes: casualty, property, terrorism, cyber, warranty and indemnity, marine and political risks.
-The syndicate has the benefit of the host syndicate's reinsurance programme for the casualty, property, warranty and indemnity, cyber and marine classes.
+The portfolio can be broken down into eight main classes: financial lines, casualty treaty, property, terrorism, cyber, warranty and indemnity, marine and political risks.
+The syndicate has the benefit of the host syndicate's reinsurance programme for the financial lines, casualty treaty, property, cyber, marine and warranty and indemnity classes.